-Keep these points in mind before feeding your baby with coconut water-
+Keep these points in mind before feeding your baby coconut water-

-- Serve It Fresh: Coconut tends to undergo nutrient loss if not served fresh.
-Coconut concentrates are available in the market and if you have a hard time getting fresh coconut water, consider them as an alternative.
-Be sure to check for added ingredients and find the date of manufacturing.
+- Coconut tends to undergo nutrient loss if not served fresh.
+There are coconut concentrates available in the market and can work as an alternative if you have a hard time getting fresh coconut water.
+Be sure to check for added ingredients and the date of manufacturing.

-- Avoid serving coconut water if your child has fruit or nut allergies.
+- Avoid feeding coconut water if your child has fruit or nut allergies.
 Check for ingredients that cause allergens before buying from vendors

-- Store coconut water in the refrigerator for up to 24 hours and at room temperature for 5-10 days with a closed seal.
+- You can store coconut water in the refrigerator for up to 24 hours and at room temperature for 5-10 days, with a closed seal.
 Do not store with an open-lid and do not serve it to your child cold.

 - Strain coconut water to filter out large chunks or indigestible pieces before serving it to your little one.
-Coconut chunks pose a choking hazard to babies which is why straining it is crucial.
+Coconut chunks pose a choking hazard to babies, which makes straining crucial.

 - Do not give coconut water to your baby during the winters or if your baby is below six months of age